Juwata Airport: Facilities and development

-To accommodate the growing number of passengers and increased air traffic, a new terminal was built between 2010 and 2015.
-The three-story terminal, located adjacent to the old one, features two jetbridges.
+To accommodate the growing number of passengers and increasing air traffic, major development works were undertaken at the airport, including the construction of a larger terminal between 2010 and 2015 to replace the old terminal, which had become overcrowded.
+The project also included improvements and upgrades to other airport facilities on both the airside and landside.
+Following the opening of the new terminal, the old terminal was initially planned to be demolished to allow for further apron expansion.
+However, it was ultimately repurposed as a cargo terminal.

+The three-story terminal, located adjacent to the old terminal, features two jet bridges and incorporates an environmentally friendly architectural design.
 The construction of the new terminal also included upgrades to existing infrastructure, such as the apron and lighting, enabling night flights.
 Both the airside and landside of the airport were significantly developed.
 On the airside, the apron was expanded from its original dimensions of 335 m x 70 m to 335 m x 97 m.
+The expanded apron can accommodate up to 12 narrow-body aircraft, compared with the previous capacity of only 10 aircraft.

-On the landside, the passenger terminal was greatly enlarged, increasing from 2,532 m² to 12,440 m².
-Additionally, the vehicle parking area was expanded from 1,000 m² to 14,000 m².
+On the landside, the passenger terminal was greatly enlarged, increasing from 2,532 m^{2} to 12,440 m^{2}.
+Additionally, the vehicle parking area was expanded from 1,000 m^{2} to 14,000 m^{2}.
 The new terminal increased the airport's capacity, with the old terminal serving only 600 passengers daily, while the new one can accommodate 2,000 passengers per day.
 The new terminal was officially inaugurated on 23 March 2016 by then-President Joko Widodo.
 The total cost for the construction of the new terminal and its associated infrastructure amounted to approximately 160 billion rupiah.

-There are plans to extend the airport’s current 2250 m-meter runway by 400 m to a total length of 2650 m, in order to accommodate larger aircraft and increased payload capacity.
+There are plans to extend the airport's current 2250 m-meter runway by 400 m to a total length of 2650 m, in order to accommodate larger aircraft and increased payload capacity.
+The runway extension is planned to be carried out through land reclamation due to the limited availability of land.

+In 2022, Susi Air expressed interest in constructing an aircraft hangar at Juwata Airport.
+The proposed 30 × 30 m hangar would be used to house Susi Air aircraft operating pioneer routes to and from Tarakan.